-GIA is controlled by the Foundation through its ability to appoint the Directors of GIA.
+GIA was controlled by the Foundation through its ability to appoint the Directors of GIA.

-GIA manages a number of charitable programs including the Family Fund, Endowment 150 Program and the Tax Filing Incentive Program.
+GIA managed, on behalf of the Foundation, a number of charitable programs including the Family Fund, Endowment 150 Program and the Tax Filing Incentive Program.